Sleepy Hollow (film): Box officeSleepy Hollow was released in the United States on November 19, 1999, in 3,069 theaters, grossing $30,060,467 in its opening weekend at the No. 2 spot behind The World Is Not Enough. It would drop into fourth place behind the latter film, Toy Story 2 and End of Days the following weekend. Sleepy Hollow eventually earned $101,068,340 in domestic gross, and $105 million in foreign sales, coming to a worldwide total of $206,068,340.

+Home media

-Paramount Home Video first released Sleepy Hollow on DVD in the United States on May 23, 2000.
-The HD DVD release came in July 2006, while the film was released on Blu-ray Disc two years later, in June 2008.
+Paramount Home Video first released Sleepy Hollow on DVD and VHS in the United States on May 23, 2000.
+The HD DVD release came in July 2006, while the film was released on Blu-ray two years later, in June 2008.

 An unofficial video game adaptation of the film titled Cursed Fates: The Headless Horseman was released by Fenomen Games and Big Fish Games on January 6, 2013.
 For the 20th anniversary, Paramount Home Entertainment released a Blu-ray digibook with a photobook containing the original story on September 24, 2019.
+For the upcoming 25th anniversary of the film, Paramount Pictures released a remastered 4K Ultra HD Blu-ray version on September 5, 2023.